 Stuffed Acorn Squash: Sweet Potatoes

-• Cut the potatoes in half, peel the skin off (it should easily slip right off), and dice into very small pieces.
+• Cut the potato in half, peel the skin off, and dice into small pieces.

 Ingredient shot-- images of all the ingredients that go in this dish